 When to get your fish

-We recommend using 'fishless cycling' when setting up a new tank.
+We recommend using 'fishless cycling' when you first set up your new tank.
 Only add fish once your aquarium has been set up and running for at least two weeks.
-You can read more about this in fish care sheet (PDF 556KB).

 Stay in touch